odahu/odahu-docs/source/ref_packagers.rst

 Docker CLI
 ********************************************

-The Docker REST packager wraps an ML model into the CLI inside a Docker image.
+The Docker CLI packager wraps an ML model into the CLI inside a Docker image.
 The resulting service can be used for batch prediction.

 The packager provides the following list of targets: